 For the fellow data lovers out there, this will be the biggest reason why you will switch to https for all pages on your site.
 When a visitor comes to a page on your site that does not have SSL enabled, via a referral from a page that does have SSL enabled, the visit is tracked as ‘direct’ rather than ‘referral’.
 So, if and when you make the switch, you are likely to see your direct traffic decline and your referral traffic increase.

 What type of SSL certificate should you get?

 There are two primary types of SSL certificates to consider:

 Standard Validation SSL

 The standard SV certificate is sufficient for ensuring that web traffic is encrypted.
 The EV certificate shows that the certifying authority has done additional work to ensure that you are who you say you are.
 Most web browsers (like Chrome, Firefox, etc.) will show the user that you have been subjected to that additional scrutiny.

 How to get an SSL certificate

-If you are prepared and able to install your own SSL certificate, you can buy one directly from a Certificate Authority (CA), like Symantec or Geotrust.
-Otherwise, its common to purchase one directly through your hosting provider, who may do the install for you.
+If you are prepared and able to install your own SSL certificate, you can buy one directly from a Certificate Authority (CA), like Verisign or Geotrust.
+Otherwise, it’s common to purchase one directly through your hosting provider, who may do the install for you.
 For example, Zenutech (full disclosure: often recommended by North Studio) describes their offering on their website.
 Other examples include GoDaddy, Rackspace, and Network Solutions.

-The fact that the worlds leading search engine is encouraging webmasters to move in this direction suggests that it may become a standard in the future.
-Improved data and most importantly the increased privacy and security for your visitors leads us to conclude that getting an SSL certification for your website is something you should strongly consider.
+The fact that the world’s leading search engine is encouraging webmasters to move in this direction suggests that it may become a standard in the future.
+Improved data and, most importantly, the increased privacy and security for your visitors leads us to conclude that getting an SSL certification for your website is something you should strongly consider.